BrucePerens/ws_client/README.md

    # This is a union of `nil`, `Bool`, and `OpenSSL::SSL::Context::Client`.
    # You can leave it empty, set it to `true` to say "Use TLS", or provide
    # a careflly configured SSL context with flags set as you wish.
 One use
-   # of `OpenSSL::SSL::Context::Client would be to use SSL but disable
+   # of `OpenSSL::SSL::Context::Client` would be to use TLS but disable
    # certificate verification.
 This argument is optional.
    tls : HTTP::Client::TLSContext = nil,